Choosing Your Route To Antarctica

 If you are travelling alone, we can usually arrange same-gender shared-cabins which help to keep the cost down.
 Or you can opt for ‘sole occupancy’, taking a cabin to yourself which usually comes with an additional 50% supplement.

 Twin cabins, higher grade cabins or suites are available but you should expect to pay more.
-Our travel advisors are always happy to help you get an accurate quote for your perfect Antarctica trip.
+Our travel advisors are always happy to help you get an accurate quote for your perfect Antarctica itinerary.

 So, with the small print out of the way, here are the routes you can consider, in order of popularity.